What is the TAC?

 There are special benefits available for children who are orphaned as a result of a transport accident or where the other parent does not wholly, mainly or partly support the dependent child.
 The TAC is liable to pay weekly payments, education allowance and/or death benefit in these circumstances.

-If the death was caused by the An act that breaches a duty to take reasonable care and results in loss or damage to another person.
-See also tort. of another person, there may be a common law claim for dependency payment.
+If the death was caused by the negligence of another person, there may be a common law claim for dependency payment.

 Making a claim